Home/About/Methodology

 Score against the rubric.

 The reviewer scores the entry against five dimensions — clinical dose, ingredient form, purity, value, and label honesty — each on a 0–10 scale with a written standard.
 The rubric weights are fixed and public; see the rubric page.
+The reviewer does not know whether the brand has a commercial relationship with Naked Compound.

 Rubric v3.0 · weights frozen since Jan 2024